firstdollar/fd-interviews/backend/transaction-service/README.md

 The goal of this project is as follows:

 1. Define the database schema for the `Transaction` object defined in this project.
+This will require updating the "up" migration in [`src/transactions/migrations.ts`](./src/transactions/migrations.ts).
+A stub is provided initially.
 2. Implement the `saveTransactions` API, a bulk upsert API on the table created in Step 1.
+This will require implementing the `TransactionsService` at [`src/transactions/transactionsService.ts`](./src/transactions/transactionsService.ts)
-3. Add a unit test for the API.
+3. Implement the "todo" tests for the `TransactionsService` at [`src/transactions/transactionsService.test.ts`](./src/transactions/transactionsService.test.ts)

 ### Getting Started